navigation

 Marketers have been paying attention for some time to the fact that customers' emotions need to be transferred to the online world, where today the consumer's decision-making process often takes place.
 This requires specific measures, because it is impossible to affect all senses as in the real world, and it is through the senses that the easiest way to evoke specific emotions.
 For example, an image or a text must therefore replace sounds and smells.

-Brand image and the consumer decision-making process
+Brand image and the consumer's decision-making process

 The presence of advertisements in every sphere of life, both online and offline, means that in the course of making purchasing decisions, the consumer is subjected to constant influence from various types of marketing activities.
 The expressive image of the brand allows it to stand out from the competition, which is significant, especially in the case of companies offering a similar assortment.